A walkthrough of how to build your custom Python package using uv without publishing it.

 ]

-This labels the package as “private” and adds another layer of defense against accidentally publishing your package to PyPI (see docs).
+classifiers = ["Private :: Do Not Upload"]This labels the package as “private” and adds another layer of defense against accidentally publishing your package to PyPI (see docs).

 Next, let’s set up the [build-system] section. uv’s own backend has recently been marked as stable, and it seems reasonable to believe that it’s going to become the default in the future.
-In the meantime, let me use hatchling from the Python Packaging Authority, which uv authors considered reasonable as a build backed.
+In the meantime, let me use hatchling from the Python Packaging Authority, which uv authors considered reasonable as a build backend.
 As a sidenote, I was curious which prominent projects also use this build system: JupyterLab, for example.

 To use hatchling as the build backend, we need to place the following section into the .toml file